mxkxf/moo/README.md

                 ||     ||
 ```

-You can also use `eyes` and `tongue` parameters to even more customize your moo :
+You can also use `eyes` and `tongue` parameters to customize your moo even more:

 ```bash
 /moo i’m very confmoosed [eyes Oo]